MohammadFazaluddin/crossword-multiplayer/README.md

 To start the application first open the server directory, Install the dependencies
-Execute the run command for ExpressJs
+Run the server (server will run on port: 8000)

 - Server
 ```bash